 If you are targeting multiple regional endpoints simultaneously, idempotency keys will not be checked for duplication in other regions.

-Generate idempotency keys using the version 4 (random) UUID type to prevent two web service users under the same account from accessing each others responses.
+Generate idempotency keys using the version 4 (random) UUID type to prevent two API credentials under the same account from accessing each others responses.

-Lowering the access level for a web service user does not prevent them from retrieving past responses if the user still has access to previously used keys.
+Lowering the access level for an API credential does not prevent them from retrieving past responses if the user still has access to previously used keys.

 In rare instances, you could receive a transient error.
 This is a temporary error that has no side effects and can be retried.
 For example, it could come from a race condition of sending two payment requests with the same idempotency key at the same time.
 One will end up being processed while the other will return a transient error.

-The response will contain an HTTP header Transient-Error with the value true, which indicates that the request can be retried at a later time using the same idempotency key.
+The response will contain an HTTP header transient-error with the value true, which indicates that the request can be retried at a later time using the same idempotency key.
 If the API does not return a transient error header, or returns a header with a value of false, do not retry the request.
-If you submit a duplicate request before the first request has completed, the API returns an HTTP 409 – Conflict status with the error code 704: "request already processed or in progress".
+If you submit a duplicate request before the first request has completed, the API returns an HTTP 422 – Unprocessable Entity status with the error code 704: "request already processed or in progress".